Hrudaya Sangama

-Hrudaya Sangama is a 1972 Indian Kannada language drama film directed by Rashi Brothers and produced by MJM Productions.
+Hrudaya Sangama is a 1972 Indian Kannada language drama film directed by Rashi Brothers (Shivaram and S. Ramanathan) and produced by MJM Productions.
 It starred Rajkumar and Bharathi.
 The film was part black-and-white and part color, thus making it a partial color film.
 Vijaya Bhaskar scored the music and the story was written by H. N. Muddukrishna.The movie saw a theatrical run of 18 weeks.

 The film, upon release, was critically acclaimed and went on to win the Karnataka State Award for fourth best film for the year 1972–73.

 The 2024 movie Krishnam Pranaya Sakhi borrows plot elements from this movie.

 Rajkumar played dual role in a small portion of the movie where the second character appears only for three minutes on-screen in an important plot twist.

 Plot

 Rajanna is a rich zamindar who takes a train journey and meets with an accident and loses memory.
 He falls in love with a village girl and marries her.
 What happens when he regains his memory and goes back to his home?